Data Processing Addendum

 3.1 Documented Instructions.
 Albert shall Process Customer Personal Data to provide the Services in accordance with the Agreement, this Addendum, any applicable Order Form, and any instructions agreed upon by the parties.
 Albert will, unless legally prohibited from doing so, inform Customer in writing if it reasonably believes that there is a conflict between Customer’s instructions and applicable law or otherwise seeks to Process Customer Personal Data in a manner that is inconsistent with Customer’s instructions.

 3.4 Right to Object to Subprocessors.
-Where required by Data Protection Laws, Albert will notify Customer via email prior to engaging any new Subprocessors that Process Customer Personal Data and allow Customer ten (10) days to object.
+Customer may subscribe to receive notifications about new Subprocessors by emailing Albert at: legal@albertinvent.com.
+If Customer subscribes to such notifications, Albert will email Customer prior to engaging any new Subprocessors at the email address provided and allow Customer ten (10) days to object after notice has been sent.
 If Customer has legitimate objections to the appointment of any new Subprocessor, the parties will work together in good faith to resolve the grounds for the objection.

 3.5 Confidentiality.
 Any person authorized to Process Customer Personal Data must contractually agree to maintain the confidentiality of such information or be under an appropriate statutory obligation of confidentiality.

 3.9 Demonstrable Compliance.
-Albert agrees to provide information reasonably necessary to demonstrate compliance with this Addendum upon Customer’s reasonable request.
+Albert agrees to provide information reasonably necessary to demonstrate compliance with this Addendum, as required by applicable Data Protection Laws and upon Customer’s reasonable request.

 3.10 Service Optimization.
-Where permitted by Data Protection Laws, Albert may Process Customer Personal Data: (i) for its internal uses to build or improve the quality of its services; (ii) to detect Security Incidents; and (iii) to protect against fraudulent or illegal activity.
+Where permitted by Data Protection Laws, Albert may Process Customer Personal Data: (i) for its internal uses to build or improve the quality of the Services; (ii) to prevent, detect, or investigate Security Incidents; or (iii) to protect against malicious, deceptive, fraudulent, or illegal activity.

 3.11 Aggregation and De-Identification.
 Albert may: (i) compile aggregated and/or de-identified information in connection with providing the Services provided that such information cannot reasonably be used to identify Customer or any data subject to whom Customer Personal Data relates (“Aggregated and/or De-Identified Data”); and (ii) use Aggregated and/or De-Identified Data for its lawful business purposes.